 The amount of glucose that circulates in our bloodstream is blood sugar.
 When we consume foods that contain a high amount of carbohydrates, they break down into glucose.

 If we eat a lot of white rice per week, we may get a 10% chance of developing diabetes.
-Therefore, four servings of white rice per week are way more than our body can handle.
-So what makes the brown rice different?
+Therefore, four servings of white rice per week are way more than our bodies can handle.
+So what makes brown rice different?

 Well, brown rice contains important nutrients such as magnesium and fiber.
 These nutrients are crucial for blood sugar.
 Moreover, according to research, if we replace white with brown rice, we may reduce our chance of developing diabetes.

-In addition, it takes longer for our body to digest the rice and helps make the body feel full.
-Besides, the sugar the brown rice provides is much lower than the white rice.
-For example, according to the International Journal of Food Sciences and Nutrition, brown rice can release 23.7% less sugar than the white one.
+In addition, it takes longer for our body to digest the rice which helps make the body feel full.
+Besides, the sugar brown rice provides is much lower than white rice.
+For example, according to the International Journal of Food Sciences and Nutrition, brown rice can release 23.7% less sugar than white one.

 Therefore, beans are a great choice for controlling our blood sugar.
 However, if you don’t like spending a lot of time cooking, get a rice cooker that will do the job.
 There are bags of brown rice that are slightly cooked, so they only take 90 seconds to complete.

-Put them in the microwave and eat the rice with the favorite veggies and some beans.
+Put them in the microwave and eat the rice with your favorite veggies and some beans.

 ½ cup per day is enough.
 Don’t eat more than five servings per week.
 If you are bored with rice, replace it with some buckwheat, oats, or quinoa.